learn-co-curriculum/phase-0-css-graffiti-lab/README.md

 }
 ```

-We need to override this and set it's display to `display: none;` instead.
+We need to override this and set its display to `display: none;` instead.
 We can do this by writing a selector statement that is more specific such as:

 ```
 #wall .tag-1 {